cyrus-and/chrome-remote-interface/README.md

 When `callback` is omitted a `Promise` object is returned instead, with the fulfilled/rejected states implemented according to the `error` parameter.

-Note that the field `id` mentioned in the [Remote Debugging Protocol specifications][rdp] is managed internally and it's not exposed to the user.
+Note that the field `id` mentioned in the [Chrome Debugging Protocol][cdp] specifications is managed internally and it's not exposed to the user.

 For example: